 Step-by-step directions

-1. Combine all the ingredients in a bowl and stir or whisk to mix.
-Transfer to a large jar, cover, and store away from heat and light.
+- Mix the dry rub.
+Combine all the ingredients for the dry rub and transfer to a large jar.
+Cover and store away from heat and light.
 The rub will keep for several weeks.

-3. Coat both steaks with rub, approximately 1-2 tablespoons of rub for each steak.
-To prevent flare-ups, trim off excess fat, but do leave a ยฝ-inch of fat around your steak.
+- Coat the steaks.
+Coat both steaks with rub, approximately 1-2 tablespoons of rub for each steak.
+To prevent flare-ups, trim off excess fat, but do leave a ½-inch of fat around your steak.

 Expert tips and recipe FAQs